 George Inlet Lodge rests on the shores of the spectacular George Inlet waterway!
 This picturesque lodge is accessible by road 15 miles south of Ketchikan.

-It is nothing short of miraculous that the 40 x 70 foot, hundred ton, three-story structure survived the relocation in tact.
-Since the pivotal year of 1974, the lodge has operated as an excellent sport fishing retreat complete with fine dining and cocktails.
-The rustic yet elegant atmosphere of the George Inlet Lodge is sure to provide you with a memorable experience of your visit to Alaska.
+It is nothing short of miraculous that the 40 x 70 foot, hundred-ton, the three-story structure survived the relocation intact.
+Since the pivotal year of 1974, the lodge initially operated as a sport fishing retreat.
+The rustic yet elegant atmosphere of the George Inlet Lodge will surely provide you with a memorable experience on your visit to Alaska.

 GEORGE INLET PACKING CANNERY

 Seafood is one of the most valuable resources in the state of Alaska .
 It was the salmon fishing that was the beginning of Ketchikan in 1887.
 After the fishing season, most inhabitants would leave and would not return until the next season.